sensu/sensu-go-python/README.rst

    print(client.checks.list())

 When creating a resource, we need to provide the payload specified in the Sensu Go's API documentation.
-For example, this is how we would creae a new namespace called `demo`:
+For example, this is how we would create a new namespace called `demo`:

 .. code-block:: python

-   ns = client.namespaces.create(dict(name="demo"))
+   ns = client.namespaces.create(spec=dict(name="demo"))
    print(ns)
    print(client.namespaces.list())